 If you already receive other public grants and want to apply for RHI, other grants (including the RHPP) will be deducted in order to avoid getting a double subsidy.
 Tariffs change annually with the Retail Price Index (RPI).

 Below you will find a table with levels of tariffs for the Renewable Heat Incentive:

 You can get more information about the Renewable Heat Incentive for the domestic sector on the official website of Ofgem.

 RHI Non-domestic sector (Phase 1)

-The Renewable Heat Incentive for non-domestic sector was launched in November 2011 and it is eligible for organizations, who purchased a MCS certified product and fitted it by an MCS certified installer.
+The Renewable Heat Incentive for the non-domestic sector was launched in November 2011 and it is eligible for organizations, who purchased an MCS certified product and fitted it by an MCS certified installer.
 The scheme offers similar conditions to those from a domestic sector, but the rates are payable for 20 years and to be eligible, the organization has to generate heat from renewable energy sources.
 In addition to increasing the proportion of renewable heat generated in the UK, the non-domestic sector seeks to wider the potential of developing “green jobs”.

 The unit responsible for implementing and administering the scheme on behalf of the Department of Energy and Climate Change is Ofgem.

-This scheme is open to every non-domestic sector including commercial, public sector, industrial and for Non Profit organizations with eligible renewable heat installations, and to producers of biomethane.
+This scheme is open to every non-domestic sector including commercial, public sector, industrial and for Non-Profit organizations with eligible renewable heat installations, and to producers of biomethane.
 In the context of the non-domestic RHI scheme, a non-domestic installation can be defined as a renewable heat unit, which is able to supply large-scale industrial heating to small community heating projects.